-Once all the relevant evidence has been submitted, it will be considered by The FA's Senior Inclusion & Diversity Manager and an appointed medical advisor from The FA's Medical Services Team.
-Where appropriate, guidance may also be sought from a specialist experienced in the relevant area of disability nominated to assess the request.
+Once all the relevant evidence has been submitted, it will be considered by an appointed independent medical advisor to The FA.
+Where appropriate, guidance may also be sought from a specialist experienced in the relevant area of disability nominated to assess the application.

-The FA's appointed medical advisor or specialist will advise the Player Status Department as to whether the criteria for granting the dispensation have been met.
+The FA's appointed medical advisor or specialist will advise the EDI team as to whether the criteria for granting the dispensation have been met.